“The Uncommitted Movement Is the Floor of What’s Possible”

 Leifer: How are you thinking about the possibility of a Trump victory?
 In some ways, Trump’s last term was a boon to progressive organizing, despite being a disaster for the country.
 Could that happen again?

 Shahid: Part of the reason progressive organizing excelled in the Trump era was because Bernie Sanders ran for president in 2016.
 There was an infrastructure and a constituency created around progressive organizing that wasn’t only about Trump.
-The fact that there was an alternative provided in the 2016 primary to Hillary Clinton could continue to give people a different vision.
+The fact that there was an alternative to Hillary Clinton in the 2016 primary gave people a different vision.
 Those conditions don’t exist today, so I’m very skeptical that a Trump victory would lead to a boon in progressive organizing.
 I think a Trump presidency would be horrific for America, for our democracy, for the communities we care about, for the progressive movement, and for Palestinians.
 And I think it’s very likely that Trump could win.
 So all the organizing I’ve been doing for the past six months is in the service of convincing the Democrats that there’s a constituency of voters that they can’t afford to lose in this election.
 That includes people within my own family, who have voted Democrat in every election since they’ve been registered voters, even if they don’t identify as liberals or progressives.

-Joshua Leifer is member of the Dissent editorial board.
-He is the author of Tablets Shattered: The End of an American Century and the Future of Jewish Life.
+Joshua Leifer is a member of the Dissent editorial board.
+He is the author of Tablets Shattered: The End of an American Jewish Century and the Future of Jewish Life.

 Waleed Shahid is the director of the Bloc and the former spokesperson for Justice Democrats.